 Applications often need credentials, API keys, or config that you don’t want in source code.
 Sekrets in pyswark give you a single, consistent way to store and read that data:

-• Organized by protocol : Each “protocol” (i.e. github-io-demo, gdrive2) is its own GlueDb.
+• Organized by protocol : Each protocol (i.e. gdrive2) lives in its own GlueDb file.
 You can keep dev and prod stores separate, or point different protocols at different backings (local file, remote, etc.).

 • Typed and validated : Sekret models (generic, gdrive2, etc.) are Pydantic models, so you get validation and structure instead of raw dicts.